 What it includes

-The Athlete Summary can include several layers of context.
-Some come from your watch and Intervals.icu.
-Others come from what you save in STAS.
+The available context has several factual sources.
+Some come from your watch and Intervals.icu; others are facts you explicitly save in STAS.

 Main layers